Arecoline: Synthesis

 Although an older method was described in the patent literature, this is less attractive than the modern methods.

-Fischer esterification of nicotinic acid (niacin) (1) gives methyl nicotinate [93-60-7] (2).
-Alkylation with methyl iodide then gives Iodonicot (Cesol iodide) [4685-10-3] (3).
-Coordination of the methyl cation to the nitrogen lone pair disrupts the aromaticity of the pyridine system.
+Fischer esterification of nicotinic acid (niacin) (1) gives methyl nicotinate (2).
+Alkylation with methyl iodide then gives 3-methoxycarbonyl-1-methylpyridinium iodide (3).
 Hydride reduction with an agent such as potassium borohydride thus gives the tetrahydropyridine (4).
 Salt formation with HBr completes the synthesis (5).

-A double Mannich reaction between methylamine (1), acetaldehyde (2) and formaldehyde (3) in the presence of hydroxylamine hydrochloride is supposed to have delivered 1-methyl-1,2,5,6-tetrahydropyridine-3-carbaldehyde oxime hydrochloride Fb: [139886-54-7] (4) as the product.
-Dehydration of the aldoxime to the nitrile occurs upon treatment with acetic anhydride giving 3-cyano-1-methyl-1,2,5,6-tetrahydropyridine [5657-66-9] (5).
-FGI of the nitrile to the methyl carboxylate ester then occurs upon acid catalyzed treatment with methanol, and then conversion to the HBr salt completes the synthesis.
+A double Mannich reaction between methylamine (1), acetaldehyde (2) and formaldehyde (3) in the presence of hydroxylamine hydrochloride is supposed to have delivered 1-methyl-1,2,5,6-tetrahydropyridine-3-carbaldehyde oxime hydrochloride (4) as the product.
+Dehydration of the aldoxime to the nitrile occurs upon treatment with acetic anhydride giving 3-cyano-1-methyl-1,2,5,6-tetrahydropyridine (5).
+Functional group interconversion of the nitrile to the methyl carboxylate ester then occurs upon acid-catalyzed treatment in methanol, and then conversion to the HBr salt completes the synthesis.